 After I finished scuff sanding, I removed all the dust with a vacuum and a tack cloth (tack cloths are AMAZING for getting off all the last bits of dust!)

-Step two: Sanding the Drawers
+Sanding Dresser Drawers

 While the wood filler dried (remember that part a little bit ago??), I sanded the drawers down to bare wood.